TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 remaining_capacity(w) = max_capacity − |{ x ∈ DB | x overlaps w }|
 ```

-DB is all existing bookings with status `new`, `validated`, or
+DB is all existing bookings whatever their status.
+Two intervals
-`confirmed`.
-Two intervals overlap when their intersection is not empty.
+overlap when their intersection is not empty.
+Partial overlap counts
-Partial overlap counts as full. `remaining_capacity` is clamped to 0
+as full. `remaining_capacity` is clamped to 0 (never negative).
-(never negative).

 > **Business rule.** A member who books a slot gets full ownership of
 > the resource for its entire duration.
 Any existing booking that